 - Why Microsoft Visio Standard 2013 is there twice?

 A good starting point would be to use Asset Intelligence in SCCM.
-You have the ability to manipulate and standardize each software details by using a total of 5 custom labels.
+You have the ability to manipulate and standardize each software detail by using a total of 5 custom labels.
 It’s enough to create something really clean and organized.

 Asset Intelligence Blog Series